 The key to running ads that deliver is to ensure you’re measuring and tweaking as you go.
+To perform Twitter ads analysis, you might need a solution to move and store data in a warehouse.
+This could be easily done by using Twitter ads to Google BigQuery transfer no-code solution.
 Try A/B testing different audiences against each other, try a few different ad formats to see which resonates, test copy lines and CTA to nail that perfect hook.

 Audience intelligence can provide a steer on this by showing you the kind of content your customers – past and present – are engaging with online.
 Continuous testing will deliver optimal results and provide valuable insight such as audience preferences and best-performing copy that can be used time and time again in your marketing campaigns.

 Winning on Twitter might not be easy, but it’s definitely worth the effort.
 With tailored audiences – based on real audience data – at your disposal, you can create truly impactful Twitter ad campaigns that will support your advertising goals.

 With a ton of features like audience segmentation, Targeting Pack, and chatbot integrations, you wouldn’t find any other tool designed to make Twitter marketing work for you.
 Sign up for free today to start enjoying all that Audiense has to offer.